oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

 ## Outputs
 The results will be stored on results directory.

-There is a ReadMe.md on results directory.
+There is a ReadMe.md on /results directory.

 ## Licence
 You may find it in a specific licence file.